onevzz/onevzz.com/_posts/2023-11-21-what-is-it-like-to-be-carried.md

 But one killer feature of it is the ability to generate all possible timetables of any given course list.
 This saves the student from having to deal with headaches rising from having to design their own schedule manually.

-I knew nothing going in to this, and he knows everything!
+I knew nothing going in to this, and he knew everything!
 Sure, I did some continuous integration with docker and made some desperate attempt to contribute, but they're nothing compared to what he did.
 He structured the entire project and did most of the features, while also keeping up with the grinding subjects of our freshmen year, absolute chad.